Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 Tissue Coverings and the Layers of the Heart

 It is covered by the pericardium, which has a fibrous and a serous layer.
 It helps the heart to anchor in the chest and keep its position.
-The thickest cardiac muscle layer is called a myocardium.
+The thickest cardiac muscle layer is called the myocardium.

 Chambers, Valves, and Blood Flow